 7 Do’s and Don’t’s of the Welcome Autoresponder Email

-Do thank them for signing up.
+Thank them for signing up.

-Do fulfill your offer right away by putting the offer code or content link front and center.
+Fulfill your offer right away by putting the offer code or content link front and center.

-Do set expectations for how often they will hear from you.
+Set expectations for how often they will hear from you.

-Do spend some time on the subject line so it catches their attention.
+Spend some time on the subject line so it catches their attention.

-Do keep it single column to ensure your email will be easily read on a mobile device.
+Keep it single column to ensure your email will be easily read on a mobile device.

 Make it long.
 This shouldn't be a newsletter.
 You should focus only on the message at hand: Welcoming the new subscriber to your brand.
 Aim for around 150 words—short and sweet!